-Medically necessary ambulance services, ground or air, related to the treatment of an emergency are covered.
-Non-emergent transport is covered with provider referral and plan authorization.
+Medically necessary ambulance services, ground or air, related to the treatment of an emergency are covered. .
+Air transport and non-emergent transport is covered with provider referral and plan authorization.
 Copay is not waived if you are admitted.

 transport.

 Out of network: Deductible and \$150 copay per